SIOCODE-Open/local-idp/API.md

 **Response:**

 Returns an HTML login form.
+If `oauth2.require_challenge_on_login: true` is set in the configuration, the form will include a challenge field where users can enter any value.

 **Errors:**